LinqLover/sonyx/README.md

 - If the sound monitor highlights no longer playing sounds, try the fixup options from the "fixup (in case of trouble)" button on the top.
 - If you cannot hear any sounds, try to stop all runnings sounds first.
   If this does not help, open the sonyx monitor, press the fixup button, and choose "Forget all errors".
-- If any other terrible things have happened that stop you from using sonyx as inspected, just close Squeak without saving the changes and try your luck again.
+- If any other terrible things have happened that stop you from using sonyx as expected, just close Squeak without saving the changes and try your luck again.

 In any case, if you find any defect that you are able to reproduce, I will appreciate your bug report.

 ## Architecture

-This package structure of this project is organized as follows:
+The package structure of this project is organized as follows:

 <table>
 	<thead>